myselfscrum/kochessenz-recipes/content/english/post/002-06-28-neue-kartoffeln-mit-salicornes-paprika-gemuse.md

 on.
 10 minutes before the end of the cooking time I steam

-* 1/2 bell bell pepper yellow, peeled, in strips
+* 1/2 yellow bell pepper, peeled, in strips
 * 1/2 red bell bell pepper, peeled, in strips

 in a good amount of butter.
 4 minutes before the end of the potato cooking time I add